 It was in 1902 that William Gebhardt, a German Immigrant in New Braunfels, Texas, created a "chili powder."
 His brand of chili powder helped to popularize the dish throughout the Southwest.

-Chili con carne is described as a dish of well-seasoned and well-cooked beef with chile peppers.
+Chili con carne is a dish of well-seasoned and well-cooked beef with chile peppers.
 In New Mexico, chili is often more of a stew with chile peppers and vegetables, with or without meat.
 In California, chili is usually a mixture of ground beef and beans, different from any other Southwestern versions.
-Cincinnati chili was created in 1922 by a Macedonian immigrant named Athanas Kiradjieff, is another unique variation on the dish.
-Kiradjieff settled in Cincinnati and opened a hot dog stand called the Empress, where he created a chili with Middle Eastern spices which could be served a variety of ways.
-His "five-way" was a concoction of a mound of spaghetti topped with chili, then with chopped onions, then red kidney beans, then shredded yellow cheese.
-On top of all that, the chili was served with oyster crackers and a side order of hot dogs topped with shredded cheese!
+Cincinnati chili, created in 1922 by a Macedonian immigrant named Athanas Kiradjieff, is another unique variation on the dish.
+Kiradjieff settled in Cincinnati and opened a hot dog stand called the Empress, where he created a chili with Middle Eastern spices.
+Served a variety of ways, his "five-way chili" was a concoction of a mound of cooked spaghetti topped with layers of chili, chopped onions, kidney beans, and shredded yellow cheese.
+On top of all that, the chili was served with oyster crackers, and a side order of hot dogs topped with shredded cheese!

 On the Side

-Chili is often served with beans on the side, and sometimes it's served with rice.
-Tortillas are a good choice to serve with chili, and cornbread, saltines, and oyster crackers are other favorites.
-See the tips at the bottom of this page for more serving ideas.
+Chili might be served with rice or with beans on the side.
+Tortillas are an excellent bread to serve with chili, and cornbread, saltines, and oyster crackers are some other favorites.

 Chili-Making Tips and Tricks